miguelcastillon/miguelcastillon.github.io/content/home/experience.md

     location: Barcelona (Spain)
     date_start: '2023-02-01'
     date_end: ''
-    description: Responsible for the mapping and the autonomous navigation of our four-legged robot Keyper during to enable autonomous inspections of real industrial plants.
+    description: Responsible for the mapping and the autonomous navigation of our four-legged robot Keyper to enable autonomous inspections of real industrial plants.

   - title: PhD Researcher
     company: Girona Underwater Vision and Robotics Lab